Skip to content

 Discussion Questions

-1. Of what did the prisoners of Auschwitz dream?
+1. Of what did the people imprisoned at Auschwitz dream?

-2. What reveille, or morning wake-up call, startled the prisoners?
+2. What reveille, or morning wake-up call, startled the people in the camps?

 3. What is the significance of “’wastawac’”?
 Why is it so traumatizing?